-The Walmart International segment comprises the Company's operations outside of the U.S. Unit counts as of January 31, 2020(1) for Walmart International are summarized by major category for each geographic market as follows:
+The Walmart International segment comprises the Company's operations outside of the U.S. Unit counts as of January 31, 2021(1) for Walmart International are summarized by major category for each geographic market as follows:

-Geographic Market Retail Wholesale Other (2) Total Square feet (3)

-Africa (4) 351 91 442 24,754

-Argentina 92 92 8,095

-Canada 408 408 52,936

-Central America (5) 836 836 13,460

-Chile 362 5 367 15,992

-China 412 26 438 70,163

-India 28 28 1,514

-Japan 333 333 19,832

-Mexico 2,408 163 2,571 100,643

-United Kingdom 613 18 631 37,560

-International total 5,815 313 18 6,146 344,949

-(1) Walmart International unit counts, with the exception of Canada, are as of December 31, 2019, to correspond with the balance sheet date of the related geographic market.
-Canada unit counts are as of January 31, 2020.

-(2) Other includes stand-alone gas stations.

-(3) Square feet reported in thousands.

-(4) Africa unit counts primarily reside in South Africa, with other locations in Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia.

-(5) Central America unit counts reside in Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+- (1) Walmart International unit counts, with the exception of Canada, are as of December 31, 2020, to correspond with the balance sheet date of the related geographic market.
+Canada unit counts are as of January 31, 2021. - (2) Other includes stand-alone gas stations. - (3) Square feet reported in thousands. - (4) Africa unit counts primarily reside in South Africa, with other locations in Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, Swaziland, Tanzania, Uganda and Zambia. - 5) Central America unit counts reside in Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua. - (6) As of January 31, 2021, the Company's operations in Japan and the United Kingdom were classified as held for sale.
+Refer to Note 12.